-The Blind Spot Information System (BLIS) is a convenience feature that assists you in detecting vehicles that may have entered the blind spot zone (A).
-The detection area is on both sides of your vehicle extending rearward from the exterior mirrors to approximately 10 ft (3 m) beyond the rear bumper.
-The system is designed to alert you if other vehicles enter the blind spot zone when driving.
+The system is designed to detect vehicles that may have entered the blind spot zone.
+The detection area is on both sides of your vehicle, extending rearward from the exterior mirrors to approximately 13 ft (4 m) beyond the rear bumper.
+The detection area extends to approximately 59 ft (18 m) beyond the rear bumper when the vehicle speed is greater than 30 mph (48 km/h) to alert you of faster approaching vehicles.